nahomi/nahomi.github.io/research.md

 - Foundations of Small-Sample Causal Inference (with Adam Glynn)

-- Women's Participation in Local Politics in Ghana (with Noah Nathan)
+- Political Party Organization and Women's Empowerment (with Noah Nathan)

 - Debate, Discussion, and Gender in Nepal